 This measure shows that maize productivity in Zambia, when measured by the yield gap, is significantly lower compared to other African countries.
-Figure 8, comparing Zambia's yield gap against various African countries reveals that it surpasses that of Nigeria, Kenya, Tanzania, Uganda, and Botswana.
+Figure 10, comparing Zambia's yield gap against various African countries reveals that it surpasses that of Nigeria, Kenya, Tanzania, Uganda, and Botswana.
 This is mainly driven by high potential yields in Zambia which are not being captured by farmers.

 The magnitude of this gap is a cause of concern and reflects a missed opportunity for the Zambian economy.
 In 2021/22 Zambia produced 3.6 million metric tonnes of maize.
-If in 2021/22 Zambian farmers would have produced at potential, the country would have produced an additional 15.3 million metric tonnes.
-Considering the high yield potential, implementing policies that assist farmers in reaching their potential could have important impacts on overall production.
+If in 2021/22 Zambian farmers would have produced at potential, the country would have produced an additional 15.3 million metric tonnes marking a 525% increase over actual production.
+Although producing at potential is unlikely as some inefficiencies always persist, when looking at the high yield potential, implementing policies that assist farmers in reaching their potential could have significant impacts on overall production.